-Because the aim of the expert review is to get the widest possible participation and broadest possible expertise, those who register are accepted unless they fail to demonstrate any relevant qualification.
+The aim of the expert review is to get the widest participation and broadest expertise, those who register are accepted unless they fail to demonstrate any relevant qualifications.

 Sometimes the Working Group or Task Force Bureau concerned will also invite specific individuals to register to take part in the expert review, for instance if they have a particular area of expertise to contribute.
 This does not give them more legitimacy than any other expert reviewer.